5 Steps To A More Sustainable Wardrobe

 I did some research and looked into ethical/sustainable clothing brands.
 To be bluntly honest, a lot of the styles were too plain and simple for my taste.
 Reformation was one conscious clothing website I found that I Ioved, but they were priced out of my budget.
 So I decided to withdraw my wallet from the fashion industry.
-For the past couple of years, I've only purchased necessities like socks, a pair of proper running shoes (I didn't own any) and some yoga pants (s/o to Girlfriend Collective for making leggings out of recycled plastic bottles!).
+For a little over a year, I've only purchased necessities like socks, a pair of proper running shoes (I didn't own any) and some yoga pants (s/o to Girlfriend Collective for making leggings out of recycled plastic bottles!).

-This is why you haven't seen any fashion posts from me in a while.
-I needed time to figure things out.
-And while I went to an extreme, I think it's given me much needed perspective.
-While I am not at a point where I can afford a 100% "conscious" closet, I have come to realize that striking a balance is important.
-Expressing myself through fashion gives me confidence—confidence when I perform; confidence in social situations (sometimes I can be very shy).
+That’s why you haven't seen any fashion posts from me in a while.
+I needed time to reevaluate my relationship with clothes.
+While I went to an extreme, it's given me much needed perspective.
+I am not at a point where I can afford conscious/ethical/sustainable brands, but I have come to realize that striking a balance is important.
+Expressing myself through fashion gives me confidence—confidence when I perform; confidence in social situations (I can be very shy).
 I am my best self when I feel most like myself.